cPanel to cPanel Migration

 - Also, log in to your target server and verify the migrated items.

-cPanel to cPanel post-migration activities
+cPanel to cPanel Post-migration Activities

 - Once the migration is finished, update your MX records to route email traffic to the new server.

-cPanel to cPanel IMAP migration troubleshooting:
+Troubleshooting Guide for cPanel to cPanel IMAP Migration

 For troubleshooting, visit Knowledge Base.